 The GSPM has a limited number of merit-based scholarships, some of which are endowed, that are awarded each year to incoming students by a faculty committee.
 These scholarships typically cover tuition for between 1-4 classes.

 We will also be selecting several GSPM Scholars, who have demonstrated exceptional academic achievement, to receive a $20,000 scholarship toward GSPM tuition.
 To be considered for the GSPM Scholars program, applicants should have achieved a minimum 3.7 undergraduate GPA and should follow the application instructions outlined below.

 In order to be considered for a merit-based scholarship, applicants must have

-- submitted a complete application to one of the four on-campus master's programs (Political Management, Legislative Affairs, Strategic Public Relations, or Advocacy in the Global Environment);
+- submitted a complete application to one of the four on-campus master's programs (Political Management, Legislative Affairs, or Strategic Public Relations);

 - achieved a minimum 3.3 undergraduate GPA (3.7 for the GSPM Scholars program); and